ModelEarth/localsite/start/steps/README.md

 - Activate GitHub Pages for each additional repo residing within the primary account.
 These can be forks from other accounts.
 - Avoid putting referenced files in your [github username].github.io root repo because it won't be the root of your site when you view on localhost.
 - Fork the "[localsite](https://github.com/modelearth/localsite/)" repo into your GitHub account if you'd like to include it's functionality in any of your sites.
 Turn on GitHub pages to display at YourDomain.com/localsite/

+We sometimes [use Github .submodules](../submodules/) to deploy multiple repos into a single [Cloudflare site](../cloudflare/).
+A super high traffic site can use Cloudflare's free CDN to avoid exceeding limits in Github.

 ## Additional Resources